 They have also collaborated with, amongst others: Dori Grezzi, Sergio Ferrentino, Iride Baldo, Elena Ledda, Mauro Pagani, D.F.A., Alberto Cabiddu, Luigi Cinque, Jivan Gasparyan, Fausto Mesolella, Mauro Di Domenico, the poet Marcia Theophilo.

-- article submitted by:Luisa Parrelli, vertigo music di Luisa Parrelli
+article posted by:Luisa Parrelli, vertigo music di Luisa Parrelli